Rapid genetic screening with high quality factor metasurfaces: Author contributions

 \section{Author contributions}

 J.H., M.L, J.M.A, and J.A.D. conceived and designed the experiments.
 J.H. and M.L. conducted the theory and numerical simulations.
-J.H. and J.D. fabricated the nanostructured samples.
-J.H., F.S., and J.M.A. performed the surface functionalization of the sensors.
-J.H. and F.S. performed the optical characterization experiments.
+J.H., S.D., P.M., and J.D. fabricated the nanostructured samples.
+J.H., F.S., K.C., and J.M.A. performed the surface functionalization of the sensors.
+J.H., F.S.
+K.C., H.B.B., and V.D. performed the optical characterization experiments.
+M.K.S. processed the clinical nasopharyngeal samples.
 J.A.D. conceived the idea and supervised the project, along with M.L., S.S.J. and B.A.P. on relevant portions of the research.
 All authors contributed to the preparation of the manuscript.